-We strove to improve the weapons and equipment of the newly-organized main force.
+We strove to improve the weapons and equipment of the newlyorganized main force.

 I had already mentioned that most of the weapons of the "Minsaengdan" suspects were taotong.
 I organized groups of 10 to 15 men and appointed their leaders.
-Instructing them to prepare for fighting on their own, I said, attacks on the enemy.
+Instructing them to prepare for fighting on their own, I said:

+"You must obtain new rifles and ammunition within a month.
+The Japanese have lots of rifles.
+You can lie in ambush and launch surprise attacks on the enemy.
 You may bayonet or shoot them to capture weapons from them."
 Then each of them had a bayonet.
 They came back in a fortnight, rather than a month, carrying new rifles with the necessary ammunition.
 Some of them even captured machine-guns.